 Registration of private wells assists water restriction enforcement staff with accurate reporting.
-Register your private well online, or you can call 893-7261.
+Register your private well online or call 893-7261.

 Thank you for doing your part to save our valuable water resources.
 We encourage all residents to be water efficient.
 Check for leaks, replace or retrofit fixtures to be more water efficient, install a rain sensor on your sprinkler system, and follow outdoor water restrictions.

-For more information on how we can assist you in conserving water, contact the water conservation office at 727-892-5688.
-Please leave your name, address and phone number.
+For more information on how we can assist you in conserving water, visit our Water Conservation page, contact the water conservation office at 727-892-5688.
+Please leave your name, address, and phone number.

 Information provided becomes part of the public record which citizens have the right to review.
 Any written or email material received or generated by city Staff or Council Members becomes public record and state law requires the record be made available for inspection upon request.